The

 the feet and toes of the image of Daniel 2 cannot

-be the same as the horns of the leopard beast or the
+be the same as the horns of the sea beast or the

 scarlet beast in Revelation.